lappsgrid-incubator/groovlets/README.md

 ## http://api.lappsgrid.org/pull

-The **webhook** that GitHub will POST messages to when code is pushed to the master branch.
+The **webhook** that GitHub will POST messages to when code is pushed to the master branch of a repository.
 After doing some error and sanity checking the service calls the bash script /var/lib/downloads/scripts/pull.sh which does a `git pull origin master` in the appropriate target directory.

 <table>
     <tr>